ezEngine/docs-src/pages/docs/projects/tags.md

 ## Tags Configuration

-*Editor > Project Settings > Tags...* opens a dialog to configure which tags are available in the project.
+*Project > Project Settings > Tags...* opens a dialog to configure which tags are available in the project.

 ![Tag editor](media/editor-tags.png)